Peg’s History of Expressive Politics in Brief

 Phnom Penh (The Goethe Institute) Graceful Yet Stiff (Jointly with Sayon Syprasoeuth).

-Laos: Child victims of sex-trafficking (AFISIP, director Dr Didier Bertrand); figurative sculpting project with exhibition of children’s sculptures made with local clay.
+Laos: Child victims of sex-trafficking (AFISIP, director Dr Didier Bertrand); figurative sculpting project with exhibition of children’s sculptures made with local clay and fired in hillside kilns.

-Forever Landmines - Forever Gone Body Parts (Handicap International project under Dr Didier Bertrand), Still, millions of UXOs are uncleared in Laos.
+Forever Landmines - Forever Gone Body Parts (Handicap International project under Dr Didier Bertrand).
+Lying Still, millions of UXOs are uncleared in Laos.

-Melbourne (Monash Asia Institute): Sculpture-Illustrated Academic Talk on ‘Love and Dread in Cambodia’.
+Melbourne (Monash Asia Institute): Sculpture-illustrated Academic Seminar from her book, ‘Love and Dread in Cambodia’.

 Some Books

-Classic Morita Therapy: Consciousness, Justice and Trauma (Routledge Press, London, 2018) [moritatherapy.net]
+Classic Morita Therapy: Consciousness, Justice and Trauma (Routledge Press, London, 2018) [See: moritatherapy.net]

 Love and Dread in Cambodia: Weddings, Births and Ritual Harm Under the Khmer Rouge (University of Chicago Press, 2010).
 [Sculptural plates published alongside case studies].
 This 7-year film ethnographic research in SE Asia coined the term Ritualcide in the genocide literature (see Wikipedia).
 Peg gave exert witness at the ECCC (Khmer Rouge Tribunal, Cambodia).
-Her sculptures depict traditions and protective spirit agents — as captured in her alabaster ‘Garuda’.
+Her sculptures depict traditions and protective spirit agents — as captured in her alabaster ‘Garuda’, and bronze depicting medical experiments done to women under the Khmer Rouge.
+(Bronze preparing for a memorial site).

 Morita Therapy: Treatment for Anxiety-Based Disorder (Shinkeishitsu).
 Morita, S. (1998) (original text from 1928), LeVine, P. (Ed), Kondo, A. (Trans).
 State University of New York Press.